sst/guide/_chapters/cognito-user-pool-vs-identity-pool.md

 ### Identity Pool

 Cognito Identity Pool (or Cognito Federated Identities) on the other hand is a way to authorize your users to use the various AWS services.
 Say you wanted to allow a user to have access to your S3 bucket so that they could upload a file; you could specify that while creating an Identity Pool.
-And to create these levels of access, the Identity Pool has it's own concept of an identity (or user).
+And to create these levels of access, the Identity Pool has its own concept of an identity (or user).
 The source of these identities (or users) could be a Cognito User Pool or even Facebook or Google.

 ### User Pool vs Identity Pool